 7 The main staple food purchased in the zone is in red.
-Most of these scenarios compare November 2011 - January 2012 with the same months in the relevant reference year.
+Where possible, these scenarios compare January 2012 with the same month in the relevant reference year.

 8 Inflation has been used to represent the price change for non-food items in the survival and livelihood protection expenditure baskets.
+Inflation per year since the reference year has been compounded.